Booking

 Please note that all estimates are only guaranteed for currently scheduled sessions.
 This does mean that estimates are subject to change if an appointment isn’t booked at the time of the estimate.

-• All Deposits are non-refundable once the appointment is accepted.
+All Deposits are non-refundable.
 After you book your appointment, you will be charged the deposit amount.
-If the design isn’t accepted, you will receive an email to give you the option to change the design or cancel the appointment.
+If there is an issue with the design on, you will receive an email to give you the option to change the design or cancel the appointment.
 If you choose to not continue with the appointment during that email, then your deposit will be returned to you.
 This is the only time that a deposit will be returned.

 If you need to reschedule and it is within 72 hours of your appointment, it will be considered a cancelation and you will need to book a new appointment (you forfeit your original deposit).